Moving Average Inc.

 Skills All the Way Down

-Several attendees were wiring AI into their workflows as composable skills — small, scoped capabilities the AI loads on demand.
+Several attendees were wiring AI into their workflows as composable skills — small, scoped capabilities that the AI loads on demand.

 The thing to notice: you can't manage AI skill drift the way you manage code drift.
 A skill is just a markdown file.
 Anyone can write one.
 Nobody owns the question of which skill is the skill.
 If you don't appoint a curator, you'll wake up with sixteen versions of the same dashboard generator and team members emailing each other their personal favorites.